zengbing15/lumos_doc/docs/tutorials/installLumos.md

 ### Step 1.
 Navigate into the directory of the project.

-To navigate into a project directory, run the `cd <project folder name>` command:
+Navigate into the directory of the project, for example, <var>mydapp</var>.

 ```
 $ cd mydapp